 Is Lancome Cruelty-Free?

 Is Lancome Vegan?

-Lancome might have some vegan products, but I don’t consider any of their products vegan since they test on animals.
+Lancome might have some products without animal-derived ingredients, but I don’t consider any of their products vegan since they test on animals.

-No, Lancome is not PETA Certified, and PETA lists Lancome as a brand that tests on animals.
+No, Lancome is not certified cruelty-free by a third-party organization, and PETA lists Lancome as a brand that tests on animals.